Cale Yarborough: 1960s

 Yarborough started 1963 without a full-time ride, but soon signed on to drive the No. 19 Ford for Herman Beam.
-His best finish was fifth twice, at Myrtle Beach and Savannah Speedway, respectively.
-He began the next season driving for Beam, but left and finished the year with Holman Moody, finishing sixth at North Wilkesboro Speedway, winding up 19th in points.
+His best finish was fifth twice, at Myrtle Beach and Savannah Speedway.
+He began the next season driving for Beam, but left and finished the year with Holman Moody, finishing sixth at North Wilkesboro Speedway, winding up nineteenth in points.
 The next season, he drove for various owners before picking up his first career win at Valdosta Speedway driving the #06 Ford for Kenny Myler, rising to 10th in the final standings.

 Yarborough drove for Banjo Matthews at the beginning of 1966.
 Despite two consecutive second-place finishes, he left the team early in the season and ended the year driving the No. 21 Ford for the Wood Brothers.
-He won two races in 1967 at the Atlanta 500 and the Firecracker 400 for the Wood Brothers, but dropped to 20th in standings because he only ran 17 races.
+He won two races in 1967 at the Atlanta 500 and the Firecracker 400 for the Wood Brothers, but dropped to twentieth in standings because he only ran seventeen races.
 Yarborough also ran the Indianapolis 500 in 1966 and 1967 driving Vollstedt-Fords.
 After running the season-opening Middle Georgia 500 for Bud Moore Engineering, finishing 21st, Yarborough ran the rest of the season for the Wood Brothers, winning his first Daytona 500 in a duel with LeeRoy Yarbrough, the Firecracker 400, which made him the second driver in history to sweep both Daytona events, and his first Southern 500 garnering a total of six wins that season.
 Running a limited schedule, he finished 17th in points.
 The next season, he won his third straight Atlanta 500 along with the first NASCAR race at Michigan International Speedway the Motor State 500 and six pole positions.

 In 1969, the Ford Motor Company produced a Cale Yarborough Special Edition Mercury Cyclone Spoiler II (and they also produced a Mercury Cyclone Spoiler).
 It was a white Mercury Cyclone (fastback) in white with a red roof and stripe.
 The Spoiler II was outfitted with a special aerodynamic front end.
 This was a limited edition homologation special that was made to satisfy the NASCAR 500-car minimum production regulations.
 There was only one engine choice available in the Mercury Cyclone Spoiler II, a 351 cubic inch Windsor; a very similar car was also produced by Mercury in 1969 as a white car with blue trim as the Dan Gurney Special.